 SoFi made its name as a very fun student loan refinancing company.
 Why were they fun?
-Not only did they offer low rates on student loan refinancing, they held events throughout the year and even offered career services.
+Not only did they offer low rates on student loan refinancing, but they also held events throughout the year and even offered career services.

 They would hold education events that included networking events, happy hours, and other similar “experiences.”
 This helped them build one of the largest student loan refinance companies in the United States with over 800,000 members.

 It was a different approach to student loans.
 Up until then, most loan providers competed on price (interest rate on the loan).
 And while SoFi competed on price too, they also offered these value-added bonuses that helped people fall in love with them.

 They have since branched out to several other products including a cash management account called SoFi Money.

 Is SoFi Checking and Savings a Bank?